nijigenerate/nijilive/CONTRUBUTORS.md

-# Contributors for Inochi2D
+# Contributors for nijilife
-This document lists the people who've contributed to the development of Inochi2D (the library)
+This document lists the people who've contributed to the development of nijilife (the library)

 ## Code
  - Luna the Foxgirl (Main Developer)